CR-DMcDonald/IRExitSensors/XimiirEI01.md

 ### Device Description

 Another cheap device off AliExpress/eBay with a thin steel shell.
 Probably made by [Ximi Technology](http://www.ximitechnology.com/index_en.html)
-The same signal pattern seem to also be used by the [EBNT_TF_3](EBNT_TF_3.md)
+The same signal pattern seems to also be used by the [EBNT_TF_3](EBNT_TF_3.md)

 ### Source